subutai-io/documentation/user/pages/02.working-with-subutai/02.using-peerOS/04.peeros-advanced-install/docs.md

 12. Reboot

-✔️ Make sure `/etc/subutai/agent.conf` has the appropriate CDN URL.
+✔️ Make sure `/etc/subutai/agent.conf` has the appropriate CDN URL and step #8 above use the proper `master`/`dev` string in place of `prod` in the sources.list file.
 If not, edit and restart: `systemctl restart subutai.service`.

 In case you notice a failed status for setting up rng-tools, take note that this is due to the original rng-tools.service requiring a hardware random generator installed.
 This is handled automatically by the installer, by starting an instance of subutai-rng.service when a generator is not present in your system.